15 Free Summer Reading Log Printables

 How to Use Our Free Printable Reading Log

-We’ve created free printable monthly reading logs that you can use with your child this summer.
-We have included reading log templates for summer and also have included simple reading logs for the months of June, July, and August.
-Just print out one copy for each child and have them fill it out and record their reading progress.
+Print out one copy for each child, have them complete it, and record their reading progress.
 We’ve included space for them to record the title and author of each book, as well as how many pages they’ve read.

-5 Reasons Why You Should Use a Free Reading Log This Summer
+Five Reasons Why You Should Use a Free Reading Log This Summer

-When children are given a specific goal to reach—such as reading a certain number of books or pages—they are more likely to meet (or even exceed) that goal.
 A reading log provides a tangible way for kids to track their progress and see how much they’ve accomplished.
-This can be especially motivating for reluctant readers and also establish good reading habits in your kids.
+This can especially motivate reluctant readers and establishes good reading habits in your kids.

 reading log pdf reading log printable pdf

 A summer reading book list can be overwhelming, especially for younger children who don’t know where to start.
-A reading log can help by giving kids suggestions for books that are appropriate for their age and interests.
-And since they’re only required to read a certain number of books or pages, they won’t get bogged down by feeling like they have to finish an entire novel.
+A reading log can help by giving kids suggestions for books appropriate for their age and interests.

 reading log free summer reading chart printable

-4. A reading log fosters a love of Reading.
+4. A Reading Log Fosters a Love of Reading.

 Free Printable December Reading Log